partharora1610/imageEditor/readme.md

 1. Gray Scale
 1. Blur (Copied this and will implement this later on my own)

+## How to use this project

+Add any image of your choice in the assets folder and then run the application in the terminal to edit the image.

 ### New Things I learned in this project

 - Learned how to handle bufferedImages.